Taking Dronabinol With Ketamine: What to Know

 Dronabinol and ketamine are compatible.
 Dronabinol is FDA-approved synthetic THC at predictable pharmaceutical doses — distinct from recreational cannabis where THC content varies wildly.
 Same considerations as cannabis (cardiovascular effects, cognitive impairment, sedation), but the predictable dosing makes session planning easier.

-If you take Marinol regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Marinol regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Marinol interacts with ketamine